lil5/goscope/README.md

 This means that you only need to call your usual `log.Println` or `log.Printf` statements or any variants of the log writing package, and that will seamlessly be picked up by GoScope.

 ![GoScope Dashboard](https://raw.githubusercontent.com/averageflow/goscope/master/showcase/2.png)

+### Contributing

+Any change to assets in the `static` folder will require a rebuild of the `bindata.go`.
+For this you will require to have the package installed (via `go get -u github.com/shuLhan/go-bindata/...
+`) and then navigate in terminal to the root of the project and run `cd goscope && go-bindata -nomemcopy  static/... `.
+Then edit the `bindata.go` file in `/goscope` so that the package is `goscope` instead of `main`.